ietf-wg-asdf/SDF/sdf.md

 become possible in the future.
 See also {{-deref}} for a discussion of dereferenceable identifiers.)

-The absolute URI of a global name should be a URI as per {{Section 3 of RFC3986@-uri}}, with a scheme of "https" and a path (`hier-part` in {{-uri}}).
+The absolute-URI of a global name should be a URI as per {{Section 3 of RFC3986@-uri}}, with a scheme of "https" and a path (`hier-part` in {{-uri}}).
 For base SDF, the query part should not be used (it might be used in extensions).